Inib12/aws-config-sns-s3-monitoring/README.md

 ---

-## Situation
+## The Problem

 Public S3 buckets are one of the most common causes of cloud data breaches.
-In an AWS environment without automated compliance monitoring, a misconfigured S3 bucket, made publicly accessible either accidentally or maliciously — can go undetected for hours or days.
+In an AWS environment without automated compliance monitoring, a misconfigured S3 bucket, made publicly accessible either accidentally or maliciously, can go undetected for hours or days.
 Manual auditing is not scalable and leaves a dangerous detection gap.

 ---

-## Task
+## Goal

-Configure an automated, real-time monitoring and alerting system on AWS that would detect the moment any S3 bucket became publicly accessible and immediately notify a designated security contact via email — without requiring manual checks or dashboard monitoring.
+Configure an automated, real-time monitoring and alerting system on AWS that would detect the moment any S3 bucket became publicly accessible and immediately notify a designated security contact via email, without requiring manual checks or dashboard monitoring.

 ---

-## Action
+## Approach

 - **Configured AWS Config** with continuous recording across all resource types, applying the managed rule `s3-bucket-public-read-prohibited` to evaluate S3 bucket compliance on an ongoing basis
 - **Created an SNS topic** (`SecurityAlertsTopic`) with an email subscription, confirming the endpoint to activate notification delivery